MANAGEMENT OF RADIOACTIVE WASTE

 Radioactive Waste and Spent Fuel

-The General Plan for Radioactive Waste (GPRW) applies to all radioactive waste and is the primary reference document for the strategies and actions to be carried out in Spain in various fields of radioactive waste management and decommissioning, along with the relevant economic and financial study.
+The General Radioactive Waste Plan (GRWP) applies to all radioactive waste produced in Spain, and therefore to all the radioactive waste produced in all nuclear power facilities of Iberdrola Generación Nuclear, and is the primary reference document for the strategies and actions to be carried out in Spain in various fields of radioactive waste management and decommissioning, along with the relevant economic and financial study.
 It also presents the main data related to the generation of radioactive waste, disposal programs, facility capacity, costs and revenues, etc., so that, overall, it has its own identity to be configured as a compendium of planning in this area in Spain.
 It is approved by the Consejo de Ministros (Council of Ministers) and is reviewed and updated periodically.
-Since the creation of ENRESA, there have been six revisions of the General Plan for Radioactive Waste, which have marked the main priorities and objectives of integrated waste management system of Iberdrola Generación Nuclear, as owner and operator of nuclear plants that have been incorporated, developed and implemented.
+Since the creation of ENRESA, there have been six revisions of the General Radioactive Waste Plan, which have marked the main priorities and objectives of integrated waste management system of Iberdrola Generación Nuclear, as owner and operator of nuclear plants that have been incorporated, developed and implemented.

 The Consejo de Seguridad Nuclear (Council of Nuclear Security), the responsible body in Spain for Nuclear Safety and Radiation Protection Plans, approves Waste Management of Nuclear Power Plants and conducts periodic inspections to verify compliance.
 Additionally, the International Atomic Energy Agency (IAEA), as the international body responsible for fulfilling the No Proliferation Treaty, controls the inventory of spent fuel stored in pools at power plants.